Navigation

 Audio By Carbonatix

-Whether or not voters preserve the right to decide the fates of judges in this election, it’s important to know who Arizona’s Supreme Court justices are.
-Broadly, the court decides whether to review lower court decisions and acts as the ultimate power among state courts.
-It also evaluates misconduct charges leveled against attorneys with the State Bar of Arizona.
+The Arizona Supreme Court court decides whether to review lower court decisions and acts as the ultimate power among state courts.
+It also evaluates misconduct charges made against attorneys with the State Bar of Arizona.

 Justices are required to have been admitted to practice law in Arizona and have been a resident of Arizona for 10 years.
 According to law, they must retire at age 70.
 In 2023, all seven justices made at least $205,000, with the chief justice making $7,000 more annually for overseeing “the administrative operations of all the courts in Arizona,” according to the Arizona Judicial Branch.
 Every five years, the justices decide among themselves who takes on the chief role.

-Aside from the abortion decision, the Arizona Supreme Court has shot down bogus lawsuits attempting to overturn election results in the 2020 presidential and 2022 gubernatorial contests, among others.
-That earned all seven justices a censure from the Maricopa County Republican Party for not going along with the charade and handing victories to Republicans who did not win.
+The Arizona Supreme Court has made several consequential decisions in recent years.
+Last year, it voted 4-2 to reinstate an 1864 near-total abortion ban, which the Arizona Legislature later repealed.
+The Arizona Supreme Court has shot down bogus lawsuits attempting to overturn election results in the 2020 presidential and 2022 gubernatorial contests, among others.
+That earned all seven justices a censure from the Maricopa County Republican Party for not handing victories to Republicans who did not win.

 In another notable decision, the court decided a tax cut for the wealthy passed by Republicans and signed by Ducey could not be challenged in a referendum by organizers or decided on directly by voters.
 The court also ruled Kanye West could not appear on the ballot in the 2020 presidential race.